Resident234/php.net/pages/www.php.net_language.references.spot.php.md

     } else {
         //Simple variables ...
         if($var1!==$var2) {
             //Data mismatch ...
-They can&apos;t be the same ...
+They can't be the same ... return false;
-            return false;
         }